Expand mobile version menu

 Extra Requirements

 The growing need to make sure that data are useful to other professionals has caused certification to become more common.
 The American Society for Photogrammetry and Remote Sensing (ASPRS) offers certification for photogrammetry, remote-sensing, and Geographic Information/Land Information Systems (GIS/LIS).
-The National Society of Professional Surveyors offers the Certified Survey Technician credential, and the GIS Certification Institute offers a GIS Professional certification.
+The GIS Certification Institute offers a GIS Professional certification.

 For additional information, visit these websites: